Engage your learners with a Google Interactive activity designed to build skill with possessive nouns.

-A team of dedicated, experienced educators created this resource to support your Language Arts lessons.
+A team of dedicated, experienced educators created this resource to support your English Group Activities.

-In addition to individual student work time, use this activity to enhance learning through guided writing groups, whole class lessons, or remote learning assignments.
+In addition to individual student work time, use this activity to enhance learning in whole class lessons or remote learning assignments.

-If you have a mixture of above and below-level learners and ELL/ESL students, we have a few suggestions for keeping students on track with these concepts:
+If you have a mixture of above and below-level learners, we have a few suggestions for keeping students on track with these concepts:

 🆘 Support Struggling Students